ioxiocom/firedantic/integration_tests/README.md

 # integration_tests/README.md

 ## Overview
-This folder contains three integration test files.
+This folder contains integration test files.
 This README explains how to run them and what each file is for.

 ## Prerequisites
 - Python 3.13